 In this course students will learn about corrosion, oxidation, and electrolysis, and the theory behind corrosion protection.
-They will learn to select materials, tools, and equipment for surface preparation.; clean and sand substrates; apply masking materials; and operate and maintain spray guns in order to protect surface from corrosion.
+They will learn to select materials, tools, and equipment for surface preparation, clean and sand substrates, apply masking materials, operate and maintain spray guns in order to protect substrates from corrosion.
+Department Code 9032

-DAMAGE ANALYSIS AND STRUCTURAL REPAIRS - ABR40SA (Taken in semester 1 of Grade 11)
+DAMAGE ANALYSIS AND STRUCTURAL REPAIRS - ABR40SA

 In this course students will increase their knowledge of and skill in analyzing damage, planning repairs, and measuring and straightening.
 They will repair and replace damaged panels and structural components, repair and replace glass components, and restore corrosion protection.
+Department Code 9033

-WELD ON BOLT ON PANEL REPLACEMENT - ABR40SB (Taken in semester 2 of Grade 11)
+WELD ON BOLT ON PANEL REPLACEMENT - ABR40SB

 In this course, students will learn to remove and replace interior/exterior trim and hardware, and transfer components, replace bolt-on and weld-on body panels, replace outer door panels, and adjust body panels and bumper assemblies.
+Students will be introduced to oxy-acetylene cutting and welding along with GTAW, (Gas Tungsten Arc Welding) Silicon Bronze welding, and Aluminum pulse welding.
+Department Code 9034

-SURFACE PREPARATION AND REFINISHING - ABR40SC (Taken in semester 2 of Grade 11)
+SURFACE PREPARATION AND REFINISHING - ABR40SC

 In this course students will learn to prepare vehicles for spot repairs, panel repairs, blending, and complete refinishing.
 Students will mix and prepare paints for spraying.
-They will finish, reassemble, and clean vehicles for delivery, and follow paint shop health and safety procedures.
+They will refinish, reassemble, and clean vehicles for delivery, and follow paint shop health and safety procedures.
+Department Code 9035

-COLOUR THEORY AND CAREER PREPARATION - ABR40SD (Taken in semester 1 of Grade 12)
+COLOUR THEORY AND CAREER PREPARATION - ABR40SD

-Students will learn colour theory and tinting principles as they spot repair and blend with refinishing materials; plastic parts; perform final detailing; and correct common paint problems.
+Students will learn color theory and tinting principles as they spot repair and blend with refinishing materials; plastic parts; perform final detailing; and correct common paint problems.
 They will also learn the skills required to transition from high school to the workplace and will create a portfolio and resume.
+Department Code 9036